circular-o/circular/docs/tutorials/integrating-with-nextjs.md

 };
 ```

 ?> You'll need to set this `BASE_URL` variable inside the build process of whatever local build or CI/CD you have.
-This will need to be an absolute URL, as a relative URL will cause shoelace to throw a warning
+This will need to be an absolute URL, as a relative URL will cause %PACKAGE_NAME% to throw a warning

 ### webpack Config